LEARNAcademy/syllabus/tools_and_resources/assessments.md

 - Click `Create environment`

 #### In the AWS Terminal
+- AWS provides a text editor and a terminal as well as a layout of the file structure
-- Type `git clone` and paste the link you copied from the repository
+- Type `git clone` and paste the link you copied from your git repository
-- cd into the assessment folder
+- cd into the assessment directory
 - You should see the full name of the assessment followed by your GitHub handle followed by (master) in the terminal file path
 - This means you are on the master branch of your repository
 - Type `git checkout -b <branch-name>` (no quotes or spaces in your branch name)